Getting to The Heart of Pilgrimage – Victoria Preston Interview

 In her book, ‘We Are Pilgrims’, Victoria Preston discovers that, whether we set forth in search of solace or liberation, as an expression of gratitude or faith, journeys of meaning and purpose are always a powerful reminder that we are each part of something much greater than ourselves.
 This book is a quest to understand what drives this human behaviour.

-I recently spoke to Victoria Preston and she shed some light on her inspiration and motivations for walking the Camino.
+I recently spoke to Victoria Preston and she shed some light on her inspiration and motivations for walking the Camino de Santiago.
 When it came to actually sitting down to write the book, she heeded the advice of author Anthony Trollope, who said: “The application of the seat of the pants to the seat of the chair” and spent countless hours in the London library poring over piles of books.

 Victoria, who spent her childhood in Jamaica and Berlin, decided to walk the Camino because “when I turned 60, I could suddenly hear the clock ticking”.